Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 # Making Dynamic Components with Props

-Everything is working but it could be better yet!
+Everything is working but it could still be better!
 All of the public spaces show the same name, address, and image.
 You want them all to be different, without having to make a new component for each.

 Components take a parameter called: 'props'.
 Props is always an object. **Props allows you as a developer to configure components.** In this project you can use props to pass the name, address, and image into each instance of the POPOSSpace component which will allow each to display unique values.